garronej/my_dummy_npm_and_deno_module/deno_dist/README.md

 deno run --allow-read --allow-env deno_dist/test/test1.ts
 ```

-## Step 1: Dealing with unsupported Node builtins
+## Step 1: Using `.deno.ts` where needed

-As mentioned [the support for Node builtins](https://deno.land/std@0.65.0/node) is incomplete.
-Many important modules like `net` or `https` are not currently available.
-To make the matter worse you might run into some issues even with the module that are supposed
-to be supported as some port are incomplete and some types definition mismatches `@types/node`.

-The solution is to wrap the problematic API inside a separate module and provide a custom implementation
+If Denoify fails to transpile some file of your codebase the solution is to wrap the problematic
+API inside a separate module and provide a custom implementation for Deno.
-for Deno.

-Let's say we need to compute a `sha256` hash.
-When we check in the [compatibility list](https://deno.land/std@0.65.0/node)
-we can see that the node builtin `crypto` is not yet supported.
-So what we do is we create [`hash.ts`](https://github.com/garronej/denoify/tree/master/src/lib/hash.ts) file where we put:
+Let's say we have this file `hash.ts` that fails to transpile to Deno (in reality it transpile successfully but let's assume it doesn't):

 ```typescript
 import * as crypto from "crypto";